marcolinuz/keep-cool/README.md

 You can quickly learn how to use keep-cool on your Mac by following this simple video tutorial: http://youtu.be/SLeW_hbDjNQ

+Anyway, you dnon't need to know all the options if you run the installer script.

 ```bash
 keep-cool [options]
   -a <alg>   : selects fan speed computing alghoritm: (default is quadratic)